WEIGHT LOSS AND MEAL REPLACEMENT SHAKES SCAM – 100% EXPOSED

 The results indicated that meal replacement products in liquid and solid form do not elicit comparable appetitive and ingestive behaviour responses and that meal replacement products in liquid form blunt the postprandial decline in hunger and increase subsequent food intake in older adults.

-• Typically, most of these commercially available weight loss/meal replacement shakes contain sugar and artificial sweeteners, artificial flavours, colours, stabilizers, and hydrogenated oils, along with a lot of cheap fillers and preservatives.
+• Typically, most of these commercially available shakes contain sugar and artificial sweeteners, artificial flavours, colours, stabilizers, and hydrogenated oils, along with a lot of cheap fillers and preservatives.
 Some shakes do contain fibre, but the amount is significantly less than the amounts found in whole foods like fruits, vegetables and legumes.

 Your body needs to eat real foods, not supplements.
 The word ‘supplement’ means additional to food/diet, not instead of it.
 The reason they can never replace whole foods is because they may have some vitamins and minerals, but not all of the nutrients real food has, like enzymes, antioxidants, and phytonutrients (plant nutrients) that work synergistically with each other.
+Replacing healthy whole meals, deliberately for the purpose of weight loss, is not called supplementation.

-• Such shakes never work for long term weight loss.
-For a long term weight loss, the strategy is more psychological than physiological.
-The aim is to have a sustainable long-term healthy lifestyle.
+The aim should be to have a sustainable long-term healthy lifestyle.
 You have to form healthy habits of eating quality food and controlled quantity, working our regularly, moving more, sleeping adequately and managing your stress levels.
 Weight loss is not just one aspect.